StevenTammen/StevenTammen.github.io/pages/about.md

 ### Backend

-A concise technical summary of this site's operation may be found in the section of the Readme in the [Github repository](https://github.com/StevenTammen/steventammen.github.io/blob/master/README.md#technical-overview) titled "Technical Overview".
+A concise technical summary of this site's operation may be found in the ["Technical Overview" section](https://github.com/StevenTammen/steventammen.github.io#technical-overview) of the Readme in this site's [Github repository](https://github.com/StevenTammen/steventammen.github.io/).

 ### Publishing In-Progress Pages